juanleiton/PI-Videogames_api/README.md

 - Client: https://github.com/juanleiton/PI-Videogames_client

 ### Goal 🏁 ###
-Develop a **full-stack Web app** that takes data from an external videogame API. 🎮
+Develop a **full-stack Web app** that takes data from an external videogame API 🎮.

 ### Features ✔️ ###
 - 🚪 Main view, in which all videogames are visualized, whether they were added by the user or not.